Master's in Geography

 Careers in Geography

 Many of our master's students pursue rewarding careers in governmental and non-governmental institutions and in the private sector.
-Recent MA students are employed at the U.S. Department of State, the U.S. Office of Foreign Disaster Assistance (USAID), the National Geospatial Intelligence Agency, the Brookings Institution, the U.S. Census Bureau, the National Geographic, and various local planning agencies.
+Recent MS students are employed at the U.S. Department of State, the U.S. Office of Foreign Disaster Assistance (USAID), the National Geospatial Intelligence Agency, the Brookings Institution, the U.S. Census Bureau, the National Geographic, and various local planning agencies.
 Other graduates from this Department have gone on to pursue PhDs in top graduate programs.